-Greyness and Infinity is supported by Underbelly Arts, Bundanon Trust, ReadyMade Works and AusDance NSW.
+Greyness and Infinity has been supported by Underbelly Arts, Liquid Architecture, Bundanon Trust, ReadyMade Works, RMIT Design Hub and AusDance NSW

 Images from early-stage research at Bundanon, through Underbelly Arts (December 2016)